Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Optical Circular Conductivity in the Birefringence Case

+This derivation highlights the direct relation between the linear in $\epsilon_{xy}$ term to the Faraday angle rotation and the fact that the off-diagonal terms are those responsible for it.

+If the crystal is slightly birefringent so that $\delta\ll\bar{\epsilon}$ the square root in Eq.~\ref{eq:npm2} can be expanded as:

+which does not have any linear in $\epsilon_{xy}$ term.
+The Faraday angle rotation is obtained from measurements in positive and negative magnetic fields.
+Therefore, the contribution from the birefringent term will be canceled out since (i) the magnetic field does not affect $\delta$ directly, (ii) $\epsilon_{xy}$ is squared and symmetric for negative and positive fields.
+As a result, the birefringent term will not contribute to the total Faraday angle rotation.
+In particular, if $\delta\ll\epsilon_{xy}$ then the rotation is still dominated by $\epsilon_{xy}$ and the circular basis is a good approximation.
+However, if $\delta\gg\epsilon_{xy}$ linear birefringence dominates and the Faraday effect is strongly suppressed or masked, which is not our case, as can be seen in the data.

+To further demonstrate the negligible effect of the birefringence on the Faraday rotation, we refer to our analysis of the polarized data.
 The main text considers an average of the dielectric constant in order to obtain the optical circular conductivity from the Faraday angle rotation and magneto transmission measurements in the two principal axes.
-Figures~\ref{fig:sigma_pm_Faraday} and~\ref{fig:sigma_pm_aniso} provide complementary representations of the circular optical conductivity, prior to the averaging process, which help assess the consistency of the analysis presented in the main text (Fig.~\ref{fig:sigma_pm}).
+Figure~\ref{fig:sigma_pm_aniso} provides complementary representations of the circular optical conductivity, prior to the averaging process, which help assess the consistency of the analysis presented in the main text (Fig.~\ref{fig:sigma_pm}).

-Figure~\ref{fig:sigma_pm_Faraday} shows $\sigma_{+}$ and $\sigma_{-}$ reconstructed separately for the two principal polarizations (noted by the two anglea of the analyzer).
+Figure~\ref{fig:sigma_pm_aniso} (top) shows $\sigma_{+}$ and $\sigma_{-}$ reconstructed separately for the two principal polarizations (noted by the two angles of the analyzer).
 In this case, the circular conductivities were obtained by combining the Faraday rotation measured using the full rotation protocol with the absolute transmission spectra, and fitting them directly using the MOKE + VDF procedure in RefFit software.

-Figure~\ref{fig:sigma_pm_aniso} displays $\sigma_{+}$ and $\sigma_{-}$ for the two polarizations however now derived by using Eq.~\ref{Eq:sigma_pm} where $\sigma_{xx}$ and $\sigma_{yy}$ were averaged.
+Figure~\ref{fig:sigma_pm_aniso} (bottom) displays $\sigma_{+}$ and $\sigma_{-}$ for the two polarizations however now derived by using Eq.~\ref{Eq:sigma_pm} where $\sigma_{xx}$ and $\sigma_{yy}$ were averaged.
 Here, the off-diagonal term $\sigma_{xy}$ was determined independently for each analyzer configuration without averaging.